Machorius/DDoS_Scripts/README.txt

 These scripts have been purchased off of a dark web marketplace.
 They have been posted here on GitHub so people do not have to risk leaking their data on the dark web.

-There are many scripts, most are written in python but there are pearl, c and .rar executables as well.
+There are many scripts, most are written in python but there are pearl, c and there are .rar executables as well.
 Each script is basic and straight-forward to use.
 They are all made to run in a terminal session and not inside of an IDE.

 Be carefull with how you use the scripts and try to avoid legal trouble, enjoy.